simono41/dotool/README.md

 ## Keyboard Layouts

-dotool will produce gobbledygook if your environment has assigned it a different keyboard layout than it's simulating keycodes for.
+dotool will type gobbledygook if your environment has assigned it a different keyboard layout than it's simulating keycodes for.
 You can match them up with the environment variables `DOTOOL_XKB_LAYOUT` and `DOTOOL_XKB_VARIANT`.

     echo type azerty | DOTOOL_XKB_LAYOUT=fr dotool